 #1.
 Keep it simple.

-The design of the bot you choose must be simple overall.
-You don’t want users or patients to feel intimidated by the bot.
+The design of the virtual AI assistant you choose must be simple overall.
+You don’t want users or patients to feel intimidated by the agent.
 For example, a simple solution that resembles basic SMS messaging produces few barriers for novice users.
-Consider a provider that lets you design your bot to fit your own process instead of only offering "out of the box" solutions that cannot be changed, or require significant effort to update.
+Consider a provider that lets you design your conversational AI agent to fit your own process instead of only offering "out of the box" solutions that cannot be changed or require significant effort to update.

-Another way to keep it simple is to introduce bots (and their presumptive tasks) in phases.
+Another way to keep it simple is to introduce virtual AI assistants (and their presumptive tasks) in phases.
 Don’t roll out all of the features at once; this could be overwhelming to patients and employees alike.
 If it seems too complicated at first glance, more people are likely to exit the chat altogether and choose to speak to an agent.

-A good starting point may be to choose one (or even two) specific tasks or cases to implement the chatbots.
-This will be able to provide a small and controlled environment for the bots to do their thing.
-Once the chatbots have proven that they are efficient and accurate, it will be much easier to upsell the idea of other tasks to be implemented by bots and for other departments to use them.
+A good starting point may be to choose one (or even two) specific tasks or cases to implement conversational AI.
+This will be able to provide a small and controlled environment for the AI assistants to do their thing.
+Once the conversational AI agents have proven that they are efficient and accurate, it will be much easier to upsell the idea of other tasks to be implemented by agents and for other departments to use them.

 #2.
 Keep it authentic.

-When incorporating artificial intelligence (AI) into your business, you want patients to feel like they are being taken care of and are having organic conversations.
-The chatbots being configured must be able to keep the conversation flowing, and it should always resemble a natural, human-to-human conversation.
+When incorporating conversational AI into your business, you want patients to feel like they are being taken care of and are having organic conversations.
+The AI agents being configured must be able to keep the conversation flowing, and it should always resemble a natural, human-to-human conversation.
 If a customer chooses to end the conversation with the bot, there must be a seamless, uninterrupted transition to a live human agent to make things more comfortable.

-An authentic user experience is vital for the success of any business, let alone a chatbot they are implementing.
-If potential conversations are pre-configured into the bot, make sure they can produce the desired result.
+An authentic user experience is vital for the success of any business, let alone a virtual AI assistant they are implementing.
+If potential conversations are pre-configured into the assistant, make sure they can produce the desired result.
 Make sure they can acquire the most basic information from patients at the initial start of the conversation, understand what to do with the answers from yes/no questions or multiple-choice questions, and understand possible lengthy responses to open-ended questions.
 The comfort of patients should be the main priority.
 They want to feel safe and secure, just as if they were talking to a human.
-The perception of undivided attention can go a long way in the success of chatbot adoption.
+The perception of undivided attention can go a long way toward the success of conversational AI adoption.

 Empathy is something that patients desire when speaking with human representatives regarding their healthcare solutions.
-Companies may worry that by using chatbots, this human, empathetic touch will be lost.
-However, when implemented and configured properly, these bots can help care providers to surpass patient expectations and improve patient outcomes.
+Companies may worry that by using conversational AI, this human, empathetic touch will be lost.
+However, when implemented and configured properly, these virtual AI assistants can help care providers to surpass patient expectations and improve patient outcomes.

-During the 2020 COVID-19 pandemic, chatbots were utilized more than ever before.
-With this surge in chatbot use, the Journal of the American Medical Informatics Association saw a perfect opportunity to study the intelligence, authenticity, empathy, and support that chatbots can provide to distressed patients.
-In their study, they found that chatbots in healthcare were most helpful when the chatbot’s ability, patient compliance, integrity, and altruism matched that of a human agent.
+During the 2020 COVID-19 pandemic, virtual AI assistants were utilized more than ever before.
+With this surge in conversational AI use, the Journal of the American Medical Informatics Association saw a perfect opportunity to study the intelligence, authenticity, empathy, and support that conversational AI agents can provide to distressed patients.
+In their study, they found that virtual AI assistants in healthcare were most helpful when the solution's ability, patient compliance, integrity, and altruism matched that of a human agent.

 #3.
 Incorporate contextual AI

-Contextual AI allows the chatbot application to understand the intentions of the patient or clinician who has initiated the conversation.
-Below are a couple of terms that illustrate how context can be a critical component in chatbot discussions.
+Contextual AI allows the conversational AI application to understand the intentions of the patient or clinician who has initiated the conversation.
+Below are a couple of terms that illustrate how context can be a critical component in conversational AI discussions.

 - Transfer: Just like the misconceptions that involve the definition of “inpatient,” a transfer can stretch far beyond just moving a patient from one facility to another.
 It can also refer to their level of care internally.
 When a patient moves from surgery to PACU, that is a LOC transfer.
 When they move from PACU to the unit, that is considered yet another transfer.

 Many healthcare professionals see this as an opportunity to help patients decide when or where to receive care.
-Some people may be teetering on whether to even visit an ER or general physician, but conversing with a chatbot may help them realize the severity of their symptoms or conditions and help them make a potentially life-saving decision.
+Some people may be teetering on whether to even visit an ER or general physician, but conversing with a conversational AI agent may help them realize the severity of their symptoms or conditions and help them make a potentially life-saving decision.

-Despite the helpfulness that AI bots can provide to the healthcare industries, the benefits will come down to patient experience, which is why proper implementation is so important.
-One bad experience with a chatbot will instantly turn patients away from using AI solutions entirely.
+Despite the helpfulness that conversational AI agents can provide to the healthcare industries, the benefits will come down to patient experience, which is why proper implementation is so important.
+One bad experience with a virtual AI assistant will instantly turn patients away from using AI solutions entirely.

-It is critical that companies provide proper training to employees as well as configure chatbots to be the best, most efficient bots possible. [insert link to this article]
+It's critical that companies provide proper training to employees as well as configure conversational AI to be the best, most efficient solution possible.

-It is also important to inform and possibly even train patients on the chatbot solutions being used and explain how the tools can save them time and be influential in their care.
-Be respectful and understanding of patients that are fearful of using AI chatbots and offer other solutions to get them seen with providers and make them feel like the priority that they are.
+It's also important to inform and possibly even train patients on the conversational AI solutions being used and explain how the tools can save them time and be influential in their care.
+Be respectful and understanding of patients that are fearful of using virtual AI assistants and offer other solutions to get them seen by providers and make them feel like the priority that they are.
 By providing patients with choices of how to receive care, confidence is boosted and loyalty to their provider becomes even stronger.
 For more information on what to expect regarding conversational AI and the healthcare industry, read more here.